-I also have another story.
+I have another story.
 This one is from Alex and Hughie, who are in Newham at the base of Hanging Rock in regional Victoria.
 Their middle child Hamish, who is 10 years old, was born with Hirschsprung disease.
 This is Alex's story:

-Hamish's initial treatment and care was delivered by RCH general paediatric surgery team, and whilst we have no complaints about the life-changing surgery and initial care he received in his first 18 months, that is where it stopped.
-After his initial care we essentially had to find our own way in managing his condition.
-Hamish only had short-segment Hirschsprung, and there are certainly worse versions of this disease.
-However, Hamish's story shows the impact that the introduction of the CPRS clinic is having not only on the sickest of kids but also those who are likely to be missed or put on the low-priority list now that the clinic is going to be closed.
-I fear that the low-priority cases like Hamish, once they get through the initial surgery, will be pushed to the outer, forgotten about and not provided with the unique and specialised support the CPRS have for all patients, not just those with critical care needs.
+His initial treatment and care was delivered by the RCH general pediatric surgery team and whilst we have no complaints about the lifesaving surgery and initial care he received in his first 18mths, that is where it stopped.
+After his initial care, we essentially had to find our own way in managing his condition.

+Hamish only has short segment Hirschsprungs, there are certainly worse versions of the disease, however Hamish's story shows the impact the introduction of the CPRS clinic has had to not only the sickest kids, but also those who are likely to be missed and put on the low priority list now that the clinic has closed.
+I fear that low priority cases like Hamish, once they get through the initial surgery will be pushed to the outer, forgotten about and not provided with the unique and specialised support the CPRS have for all patients, not just those with critical care needs.
-Prior to the CPRS Hamish was incontinent.
-While the initial surgery went well, the outcome was that he suffered from chronic constipation, resulting in him soiling himself up to three or four times a day and overnight.
-He would go through good patches when he was fine, and then he would go through a few weeks of soiling.

-At this point we were not in the surgical team's care.
-We had been pushed out to 12-to-18-month check-up appointments only, and then we were left to try to figure out how to help him by ourselves.
-We were dragged around from GPs to local dietitians and a Chinese medicine specialist.
-We were googling things ourselves, and no-one was able to give us any answers.
-As Hamish was soiling himself, everyone suspected he had lost muscle definition, storage space or the sensation in his bowel so that he could not hold on.
-No-one knew that it was actually due to constipation, which was the complete opposite of what they thought it was.
+Prior to the CPRS, Hamish was ... incontinent.
+Whilst his initial surgery went well, the outcome was that he suffered from chronic constipation resulting in him soiling himself up to 3-4 times a day and overnight.
+He would go through good patches where he was fine, and then have a few weeks of soiling.
+A this point we were not in the surgical teams care, we had been pushed out to 12-18th check up appointments only and left to try to figure out how to help Hamish by ourselves.
+We dragged him around from GP, to a local dietician, a chinese medicine specialist, googling things ourselves and no one being able to give us any answers.
+As Hamish was soiling himself, everyone suspected that he had lost muscle definition, storage space and/or sensation in his bowel and could not 'hold on'.
+No one knew that it was actually due to the complete opposite - constipation.

 One of the issues with bowel disease and constipation is that trialling new management options takes a long time.
-We spent nearly two years going from place to place, repeating our stories to different clinicians, trying to get our child ready to attend school and not be faced with the embarrassment of soiling himself in public.
-He suffered the mental impacts of this, refusing to take medicines, refusing to sit on the toilet, behaviour issues and an aversion to medical intervention.
+We spent nearly 2 years going from place to place, repeating our story to new clinicians, trying to get our child ready to attend school and not be faced with the embarrassment of soiling himself in public.
+He suffered the mental impacts of this - refusing to take medicines, refusing to sit on the toilet, behavioural issues and an aversion to medical intervention.

-Right before he was due to start school, a family member who has been much worse from his form of Hirschsprung let us know that CPRS had been formed.
-We paid out of pocket for a private referral to see Dr Sebastian King in his private rooms.
-From there we could get a referral.
+Right before Hamish was due to start school a family member who also has a much worse form of Hirschsprungs let us know that the CPRS had been formed.
+We paid out of pocket for a private referral to see Dr Sebastian King in his private rooms and from there he could refer us in ...

 This was life changing.
-All of a sudden we were speaking to a team that knew what the condition was.
-In our first appointment we were put on laxatives, which we had never considered before.
-The team got to know Hamish.
-They coordinated appointments with the psychologist to assist with refusal and behavioural issues and continued to monitor him regularly.
-A gastroenterologist joined our care team to further investigate exactly what was not working in what was left of Hamish's bowel.
+All of a sudden we were speaking to a team that knew what Hirschsrungs was.
+In our first appointment we were put on to laxatives, which we had never considered before.
+The team got to know Hamish, they coordinated appointments with a psychologist to assist with the refusal and behaviour issues and continued to monitor him regularly.
+A gastroenterologist also joined our care team to further investigate exactly what was and wasn't working in what was left of Hamish's bowel.